parse-community/parse-server/README.md

 }
 ```

-Keeping tracks of individual object ids is not ideal, however.
+Keeping tracks of individual objects ids is not ideal, however.
 In most cases you will want to run a query over the collection, like so:

 ```bash
 $ curl -X GET \